Completing your accounting degree can lead to a successful career

 programs, and also online.
 You will need to find out which

-accounting scholarships and accounting grants apply to your
+scholarships and grants apply to your

 financial situation, and need to apply as early as possible.
 Some

-accounting scholarships and accounting grants require specific
+scholarships and grants require specific

 essays or projects for review; others may require a preliminary